NetApp/trident/docs/kubernetes/operations/tasks/volumes/snapshots.rst

     Element/HCI cluster.
 VolumeSnapshots are represented by Element snapshots of the underlying LUN.
 These snapshots are point-in-time copies and only take up a small amount of system resources and space.

+When working with the ``ontap-nas`` and ``ontap-san`` drivers, ONTAP snapshots are point-in-time copies of the FlexVol and consume space on the FlexVol itself.
+This can result in the amount of writable space in the volume to reduce with time as snapshots are created/scheduled.
+One simple way of addressing this is to grow the volume by :ref:`resizing through Kubernetes<Volume Expansion>`.
+Another option is to delete snapshots that are no longer required.
+When a VolumeSnapshot created through Kubernetes is deleted, Trident will delete the associated ONTAP snapshot.
+ONTAP snapshots that were not created through Kubernetes can also be deleted.

 With Trident, you can use VolumeSnapshots to create new PVs from them.
 Creating PVs from these snapshots is performed by using the FlexClone technology for